Lawrence-Godfrey/obsidian-ai-notes/AI/Machine Learning & Data Science/Supervised Learning/Loss Functions.md

 $$
 Loss = \begin{equation} \left\{ \begin{aligned} & 0; \text{if diff + } \alpha \leq 0  \\ & diff + \alpha; \text{ if diff + } \alpha \gt 0  \end{aligned} \right. \end{equation}
 $$
+### Contrastive Loss
+Contrastive loss is used for tasks that involve finding similarity or dissimilarity between two instances, for example, in tasks such as face recognition or signature verification.
+The main idea behind contrastive loss is to minimise the distance between similar instances and maximise the distance between dissimilar instances.

+The formula for contrastive loss is
+$$
+L = yd^{2} + (1-y)Max(0, m-d)^{2}
+$$
+Where $y$ is the labeled sample, which will be $1$ for the positive example and $0$ for the negative example.
+So for a positive example we will only consider the first part of the function, meaning your loss is directly correlated to the square of the Euclidean distance.
+For a negative sample, the loss is square of the distance from the margin $m$ (a hyperparameter which determines how strictly the model enforces the minimum distance between dissimilar pairs).

+We use a margin in contrastive loss for a few reasons:
+1. It enforces a minimum distance for separation, rather than some arbitrary distance.
+2. It avoids overfitting by reducing the importance of separating the points by some infinitely scaling distance.
+3. Creates stability.
+4. Allows for flexibility since you can tweak how strict the model is.